bridgesense/lampready/README.md

 ```

 Create a file called .vimrc.local and place it in the root directory of your
-project -- the same one as your Vagrantfile script.
+project -- the same one as your box script.
 Be sure that the path
 mapping matches the project's <b>root directory</b> or your break points will
 not work.
 The /var/www will stay the same as it is the synced location of
 your project.